delta3d/delta3d/delta3d/examples/testGUI/readme.txt

 #                                      #
 ########################################

-Uses modules: dtCore, dtABC
+Uses modules: dtCore, dtABC, dtGUI

 Purpose
 -------
-To demonstrate basic functionality of the UIDrawable GUI class.
+To demonstrate basic functionality of the dtGUI::CEUIDrawable class.
 A SliderBar controls the opacity of the box.
 "Delta3D" is displayed inside a TextBox.
 An EditableTextBox can be... surprise surprise... edited.
 The Button exits the application.
 The cursor also changes to a different icon within the window.